Supervised Learning

 What is Supervised Learning?

 Supervised Learning is a type of machine learning where the model is trained using labeled data.
-The goal is to learn a function that maps inputs to desired outputs based on example input-output pairs.
-It involves two main stages:
+The goal is to learn a function that maps inputs, , to desired outputs, , based on example input-output pairs.
+Our training dataset is a list of pairs , called training samples, where is the index into the training set.
+More precisely, we can define our training data consisting of examples:

 Formulating a Supervised Learning Task